RyanFleck/nanolog/README.md

 # nanolog

-Tiny logging system with colored output.
+Tiny logging system with multi-colored output.
+An experiment in exporting and using NPM packages in projects.